Stop the War Coalition: The 7/7 London bombings

+Demonstrations (2005–2009)

 The StWC organised the British demonstration on 24 September 2005 using the slogans "Stop the Bombings", "Bring the Troops Home", "Defend Civil Liberties" and "Defend the Muslim Community".
-The protest coincided with protests in Washington, D.C. and occurred just before the Labour Party Conference began in Brighton.
+The protest coincided with protests in Washington, D.C., and occurred just before the Labour Party Conference began in Brighton.

 On 10 December 2005 the StWC held an International Peace Conference attended by around 1,500 people.
 Speakers from across the world included Cindy Sheehan, the American mother whose son died in Iraq; and Hassan Juma, president of the Iraqi Southern Oil Workers Union.

 At this conference a call was launched for an international demonstration on 18 March 2006.
 At the rally in London, Police estimating 15,000 marchers took part, but the groups organising the protest. which included CND and the Muslim Association of Britain as well as Stop the War, thought between 80,000 and 100,000 people had participated.
 According to Kate Hudson: "The government must listen to the voices of the people, which is calling on them to bring the troops home from Iraq".

 On 23 September 2006, a demonstration was held outside the venue for the Labour Party Conference in Manchester.
 Estimates of attendance varied from "around 20,000" by the police, "up to 50,000" from the Coalition, to "more than 50,000" by the Socialist Worker.

 The 2007 demo took place on 24 February 2007 in London, jointly organised with the CND.
 The themes of this march were No Trident and Troops Out of Iraq.

 On 15 March 2008 another international demonstration was held to mark the 5-year anniversary of the invasion of Iraq; although numbers did not match the original demonstrations, around 40,000 people were on the march in London.
 In Parliament Square, banners were placed in sight of the House of Commons.
 About the rally in Trafalgar Square, Tony Benn noted in his diary that he "spoke for four minutes and ten seconds.
 Two minutes was the limit, but I got away with it: they liked the phrase 'Parliament belongs to the past; the streets belong to the future'.
 They really liked that."